datanav/docs/pump-execution.rst

-The task execution dataset
+The pump execution dataset
 ==========================

 .. contents:: Table of Contents
    :depth: 2

-The task execution dataset is a log which contains entities with information about a particular task's execution history.
-The dataset id is computed from the task's ``_id`` property as ``system:task_execution:<task_id>``.
+The pump execution dataset is a log which contains entities with information about a particular pump's execution history.
+The dataset id is computed from the pump's ``_id`` property as ``system:pump_execution:<pump_id>``.

-It will always contain at least two entities for each time the task runs.
-The first will have the id "task-started" and the last either "task-ended" *or* "task-completed".
+It will always contain at least two entities for each time the pump runs.
+The first will have the id "pump-started" and the last either "pump-ended" *or* "pump-completed".
 In between these entities, there may be entities recording read errors and/or write errors.
-Depending on the task settings, the write errors can then be retried one or more times during the next runs.
+Depending on the pump settings, the write errors can then be retried one or more times during the next runs.

-The task-started entity
+The pump-started entity
 -----------------------

-The "task-started" is written to the task execution dataset when the task has started, but before any other processing takes place.
+The "pump-started" is written to the pump execution dataset when the pump has started, but before any other processing takes place.

 Prototype